 But that does not mean the eggs are healthier simply for having a different color shell.

-Eggs actually come in lots of different colors and even the brown and white ones aren't just always the same colors of brown and white.
+Eggs actually come in lots of different colors, and even the brown and white ones aren't just always the same shades of brown and white.